Olympiacos F.C.: UEFA Europa Conference League Winners & UEFA Youth League Winners (2023–24)

 Ayoub El Kaabi, top scorer of the 2023–24 UEFA Europa Conference League with 11 goals, scored the crucial goal in the 116th minute of the extra time in the Final.

 In the semi-final, Olympiacos had to face Aston Villa, whom at the time were 4th in the Premier League and were in one of their best seasons under Unai Emery.
 Despite entering the tie as massive underdogs, Olympiacos crushed the Villans with a 6–2 aggregate score, winning both legs and having El Kaabi scoring 5 goals, tying a record held by Cristiano Ronaldo and Radamel Falcao.
 This marked the first time a Greek Club entered the final of a European competition since 1971.
 Their final opponent, was Italian powerhouse ACF Fiorentina, who themselves appeared in the last year's final, losing 1–2 to West Ham in the last minute of the match.

-The final was held in rival AEK's Agia Sophia Stadium on 29 May, the same day Constantinople fell 571 years prior.
+The final was held in rival AEK Athens' Agia Sophia Stadium on 29 May, the same day Constantinople fell 571 years prior.
 Pressure was immense going into the game, with thousands of fans coming to support the team in the stadium and hundreds of thousands of others watching the game in the streets of Piraeus.
 A close game, poor in chances and with a lot of tension ended in a 0–0 draw after 90 minutes.
 With everything looking like the tie would be settled on penalties, a 116th minute cross by Santiago Hezze landed on El Kaabi's head, who put the ball in Terracciano's net to make it 1–0, causing delirium among millions of Olympiacos fans all over the world.
 After a VAR check by Artur Soares Dias, the goal was confirmed and the game ended in that score, with Olympiacos making history and becoming the only Greek football club to win a UEFA competition.
 This has been described by many as the greatest achievement in the history of Greek football, since the Greek national team's Euro 2004 victory.
 Their odds of winning the competition after their 1–4 home loss to Maccabi in the Round of 16 were just 0.1%.

 Five weeks earlier, Olympiacos' Youth U-19 team celebrated winning the UEFA Youth League by beating Milan in the final that was held at the Colovray Stadium in Nyon, Switzerland, to secure their first ever title in the competition and the club's first ever European title.
 The U-19 team later faced Flamengo in the Under-20 Intercontinental Cup but was defeated with a score of 2–1.